kvalium/rasp-pie/README.md

 3) Edit the struct/params.json file to provide valid SNMP community and your subnet address.

 Note : the authentification is not currently activated.
+To reanalyse the subnet, delete file hosts.json and refresh the page.